gencat/ICGC-Cookie-GDPR/README.md

 This library presents the user with a small banner that shows two buttons to comply with the EU GDPR law.

 ---
 If the user _allows_ the use of cookies, **a cookie is set to remember the selected option and enables the tracking by Google Analytics**.
-If the user _denies_ the use of cookies, **the option is stored and Google Analytics trackers are disabled**.
+If the user _denies_ the use of cookies and the _removeGACookies_ configuration option is set to **true**, **the option is stored and Google Analytics trackers are disabled**.
+If the user _denies_ the use of cookies and the _removeGACookies_ configuration option is set to **false(default option)**, **the option is stored, and Google Analytics trackers are enabled so they must be configured to perform IP anonymization**.
 A _configure cookies_ button is shown whenever any option is chosen so the user can change his mind
 ---

+**Notice:** By default, this library doesn't stop Google Analytics tracking so Google Analytics Cookies must be configured to anomymize the IP to comply with the GDPR.
+If you want the Google Analytics cookies to be disabled, the _removeGACookies_ configuration option must be set to **true**

 You can see it working in [instamaps.cat](https://www.instamaps.cat/) and all the other prototypes in [betaportal](http://betaportal.icgc.cat/)